tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 There were also proposals to use LibP2P instead of maintaining our own P2P stack, which were rejected (for now) in [ADR 061](adr-061-p2p-refactor-scope.md).

+The initial version of this ADR had a byte-oriented multi-stream transport API, but this had to be abandoned/postponed to maintain backwards-compatibility with the existing MConnection protocol which is message-oriented.
+See the rejected RFC in [tendermint/spec#227](https://github.com/tendermint/spec/pull/227) for details.

 ## Decision

 The P2P stack will be redesigned as a message-oriented architecture, primarily relying on Go channels for communication and scheduling.
 It will use IO stream transports to exchange raw bytes with individual peers, bidirectional peer-addressable channels to send and receive Protobuf messages, and a router to route messages between reactors and peers.
 Message passing is asynchronous with at-most-once delivery.